cober2019/xe-prefix-list-ops/README.rst

 XE Prefix-List Ops
 ==================

-This is a collection of functions that allow you to view, and check prefix-lists:
+This is a program  that allows you to view, and check prefix-lists. **This program does not modify yuor device config**:

-- View prefix-lists
+- View current prefix-lists
 - Find a prefix in the device prefix-list
 - Find a prefix in the routing table
-- Propose a prefix and check it against the current list
+- Propose a prefix and check it against the current lists
 - Find overlapping prefix in all prefix-lists

 YANG Models: